valdanchev/reproducible-data-science-python/_sources/paper/paper.md

 and `networkX` [@Hagberg2008networkx]—and learn about open and reproducible workflow, data wrangling, data exploration and visualization, pattern discovery (e.g., clustering), prediction and machine learning, causal inference, network analysis, and data ethics.

-# Statement of Need
+# Statement of need

 The importance of data science education for drawing conclusions from diverse data sources in a transparent, reproducible, and ethical manner and for building data literacy skills is now widely recognised [@NAP2018; @Danyluk2021; @Adhikari2021; @Arnold2019turing; @Stoudt2021].
 For example, the National Academies of Science, Engineering, and Medicine’s 2018 'Data Science for Undergraduates' report [@NAP2018] identified the importance of workflow, reproducibility, and ethical problem solving in data science undergraduate curriculum.
 A key challenge ahead for the community of data science educators, and particularly those at the intersection of data science and social sciences, is how to democratise the knowledge and skills needed for conducting reproducible data science and to engage students—with little to no programming experience and from diverse social and academic backgrounds—in accessible, inclusive, and cross-disciplinary data science learning.
-To address this and related challenges, successful examples of data science curriculum [e.g., @Adhikari2021, @timbers2022data] have been developed.
+To address this and related challenges, successful examples of data science curriculum [e.g., @Adhikari2021; @timbers2022data] have been developed.
 The learning resource presented in this paper addresses the data-science democratisation challenge through the use of down-to-earth research questions and real-world social data sets about the COVID-19 pandemic.
 Both real-world questions and data can encourage students to engage with hands-on computation, data science techniques, reproducible data analysis workflow, and data ethics.
 The democratisation of reproducible and ethical data science is important for empowering students (and citizens) to use, analyse, and learn from large data sets as well as to critically evaluate data, models, and their social impact.